 Care of Pitcher Plants

 Caring for pitcher plants is minimal.
-The best temperature for pitcher plants that are grown inside is between 70 and 60 degrees Fahrenheit.
+The best temperature for pitcher plants that are grown inside is between 60 and 70 F. (16-21 C.).
 Indoor plants should be fertilized at the start of the growing season with a good orchid food and every month until fall.

 Most of the plant’s nutrient needs come from the insects they catch in the pitcher shaped organs.
 Because of this, the care of pitcher plants outdoors does not require much fertilization.